AniFichadia/EzSqlite/README.md

 # EzSqlite
-Android library to reduce SQLite Database boilerplate code

-This library wraps up a lot of the boilerplate code required when setting up a SQLite database for Android projects.
+Android library to reduce SQLite Database boilerplate code.
+This is a no frills implementation of code that is repeated when configuring SQLite in Android projects.

-It also provides basic CRUD operations and is suitable for flat/non-relational tables.
-The library assumes that tables use an integer primary key.
+The library provides basic CRUD operations and is suitable for flat/non-relational tables.
+A single integer primary key is assumed for simplicity.

-All you need to do is extend the 3 classes and implement the abstract methods.
+To use this library, extend BaseSQLiteOpenHelper for every databse, and BaseDataSource and DataPeraister for every table required.

-BaseSQLiteOpenHelper handles database creation and upgrades
+BaseSQLiteOpenHelper handles creating and upgrading your database.

 BaseDataSource handles database operations.
-You just need to provide the implementations for clearing the database, extracting the row id from your domain models, and conversion to and from the database for individual domain models.
+Just provide implementations for clearing the database, extracting ids from domain models, and conversion to and from rows.

 DataPersister provides the public operations to manipulate your database.